kadetXx/kadnavbar/README.md

 * No jQuery or external js libraries
 * Completely independent
 * Doesn't break main stylesheet
+* Super responsive
 * All animations are css animations
 * Can accomodate various range of nav brand size
 * Semantic html markup
 * Extra support for [font-awesome](https://fontawesome.com/) icons

-## Documentation
+## Demo

-Complete documentation is available in the [github page demo of the repo](https://github.com/kadetXx/kadnavbar).
-For a quick start, see usage guide below
+Demo preview is available on the [github page demo of the repo](https://kadetxx.github.io/kadnavbar/) (detailed documentation coming soon on this page as well).
+For a quick start, see usage guide below.

-## Quick Start Guide
+## Quick Usage Guide

 You can either download asset folder and link up in your html code or link to files directly from github servers.